 EDUC 642.
 Curriculum Theory and Issues.
 3 credits.

 The study of curriculum theories and issues that lead to a comprehensive understanding of the purposes and functions of schools in a democratic society.

-(For a full listing of EDUC courses, see Page 84).
+(For a full listing of EDUC courses, see the Early, Elementary and Reading Education section).